Noubikko Wears Black Almost Every Day

 Noubikko wears black almost every day.

 Even my eyeglasses are simple.
-Just a little touch of red design, he said
+Just a little touch of red design, he said "Red" Because deep inside every minimalist there is still a dramatic drama hiding somewhere.
+A quiet rebellion.
+Enough personality to say: “Yes, he still has emotions.”

-Luxury is not loud.
-Luxury is efficiency.
 Simplicity does not mean lack of sophistication.
 Simplicity is often highly engineered intelligently.

 I wear black because I no longer need fashion to explain who I am.
 The clothing has already become quiet.
 So the mind can become louder.

-People think happiness requires extravagant living.
 Black clothes and a good coffee make everything complete.
 Happiness is simple: good sleep, peaceful silence, and not owing emotional explanations to everybody.

 I am easy to maintain.
 You don’t need fireworks to make me happy.